jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Playing by ear

 The most important skill for learning to play an instrument is "using your ears".
-Listening, essentially,
-but "tuning" might be more precise.
+This means listening, essentially, though "tuning" might be more precise.
 Listening, making adjustments, and listening again, in a feedback loop until the tone suits our taste.
 Without this basic habit,